-jointly model demographic and clinical data to characterize the baseline level of retinopathy and its changes over time.
-We a risk-based longitudinal multivariate approach that enables the identification of patients who will develop STDR within a year from the time of prediction.
-In the UK, there is a debate as to whether a simple rule based on the patient’s level of retinopathy alone or multivariate clinical models should be used to determine risk-based screening intervals (21-27).
-Risk stratification for development of STDR based on just the results of two screening episodes proposed by Stratton et al. (25).
-They observed that the annual rate of progression to STDR was 0.7% for patients with no DR at two consecutive annual digital photographic screenings, 1.9% for patients with no DR in either eye at first screening but mild non-proliferative/ background DR (BDR) in just one eye at second screening, and 11% for patients with NP/ BDR in both eyes at both screenings.
-Here we compare the overall accuracy of our multivariate model with two simple risk stratification rules, including the rule by Stratton et al., 2013, which has been agreed by the UK Screening Committee to be introduced within the next years (26).
+We jointly modeled demographic and clinical data to characterize the baseline level of retinopathy and its changes over time.
+We applied a risk-based longitudinal multivariate approach that enables the identification of patients who will develop STDR within a year from the time of prediction.
+In the UK and elsewhere, there is a current debate as to whether a simple rule based on the patient’s level of retinopathy alone or alternative multivariate clinical models should be used to determine risk-based screening intervals for STDR (21-27).
+Risk stratification for development of STDR based on just the results of two screening episodes has been proposed by Stratton et al. (25).
+They observed that the annual rate of progression to STDR was 0.7% for patients with no DR at two consecutive annual digital photographic screenings, 1.9% for patients with no DR in either eye at first screening but mild non-proliferative DR (mild NPDR) / background DR (BDR) in just one eye at second screening, and 11% for patients with mild NPDR / BDR in both eyes at both screenings.
+Here we compare the overall accuracy of our multivariate model with two simple risk stratification rules, including the rule by Stratton et al., 2013, which has been agreed by the UK National Screening Committee to be introduced in England within the next years (26).

 MATERIAL AND METHODS